Rich Semantic Knowledge Enhanced Large Language Models for Few-shot Chinese Spell Checking: Experiments

 In order to further study the impact of semantic information on LLMs when performing CSC tasks.
 We design to use phonetic information, radical information, structural information and strokes information.
 Each of these four types of information is added to our zero-shot prompt, one-shot prompt, and few-shot prompt.
-To explore the impact of these four prompts on the test set of SIGHAN15, LAW, MED, and ODW in three different contexts of learning.
-The specific experimental results is Table \ref{table:one} in Appendix \ref{app:table}.
+To explore the impact of these four prompts on the test set of SIGHAN15, LAW, MED, and ODW.
+The specific experimental results are Table \ref{table:few} in Appendix \ref{app:table}.

-Experimental results show that single speech, radical, structure and stroke information can improve CSC task on most datasets in few-shot scenarios.
-It is worth noting that speech and radical information are basically enhanced on all datasets, and structural and stroke information can improve the performance of LLM on the CSC task on some datasets.
-But this improvement is relatively small compared to other information.
+The experimental results show that individual phonetic, radical, structural, and stroke information leads to improvements in CSC task across all datasets.
+Notably, the phonetic and radical information contribute the most significant enhancements, followed by structural information.
+While strokes information does show some improvement, it's relatively puny compared to the others.